Bruuu/feline-app/README.md

 ## What is this?

 Welcome!
-Enjoy come cool facts about cats with me!
+Enjoy some cool facts about cats with me!
 This is a fun little project, a landing page that sells cats as the best pets 🐱

 ### NextJS + Typescript + TailwindCSS + Storybook + Chart.js = ❤️